RaymondSoun/millenium-falcon-challenge-front/README.md

 ## Install with npm

 ### Prerequisites
-*In this tutorial, we will suppose that node 16 or above is installed on your machine, if not follow the links below:*
+*In this tutorial, we will suppose that Node 16 or above is installed on your machine, if not follow the links below:*
 *https://nodejs.org/en/download/*

 *We will also suppose that you installed the backend project and the server is running, if not please refer to [this tutorial](https://github.com/RaymondSoun/millenium-falcon-challenge)*